Jul 19th, 2018

 In terms of a unique cultural experience, Kendjam and the Kayapo are off the chart.

-In terms of creature comforts, climate, cuisine and insects, Kendjam is very comfortable and limited to six anglers per week.
+In terms of creature comforts, climate, cuisine and insects, Kendjam is very comfortable and limited to eight anglers per week.

 In addition to world class light-tackle fishing for multiple species of gamefish, Kendjam has remarkable wildlife and bird watching opportunities.